 An official test venue run by the International Language Schools of Canada (ILSC Toronto) at TriOS College in Brampton.
-Located right on Queen Street near the Kennedy Road intersection, this venue is located nearby Highway 410 and has plenty of free parking available right on location.
+Located right on Queen Street near the Dixie Road intersection, this venue is located near Highway 410 and has plenty of free parking available right in front of the college.
 The venue is also easily accessible by public transit.

 IELTS on paper is available at this location.
-This location is very quiet, with large testing rooms and spacious desks with lots of room for test takers convenience.
+This facility is brand new in 2022, with large, clean, soundproofed testing rooms and spacious desks with lots of room for test takers convenience.
 Wireless headphone systems are used in all the rooms for an uninterrupted IELTS Listening Test experience.
 Please call 437-317-1179 for any questions or help in booking an IELTS Test at this venue.

 IELTS on paper available